Get involved beyond the classroom.

 The University Band is designed to meet the needs of players who wish to continue their band experience.
 A non-auditioned ensemble open to all UNO students, faculty and staff, the group performs a December concert and two concerts during the spring semester.

-For more information, please contact interim director of bands Andrew Feyes.
+For more information, please contact professor Joshua Kearney

-For more information, please contact coordinator of jazz studies Peter Madsen.
+For more information, please contact professor Peter Madsen

 The University Choir is a non-auditioned ensemble open to all UNO students, faculty and staff.
 The 60+ singers involved in this group perform hallmark choral works such as “Gloria” by Vivaldi and Handel’s “Messiah.”
 The organization is designed for student singers who wish to continue their choral experience and encourages collaboration with other Omaha arts groups.
 The choir performs two concerts a semester.